Benji19967/unibe_applied_optimization/aopt-exercise7/readme.txt

 Created bash script (compare_methods.sh) to generate timings.
 Created python script (compare_timings.py) to parse num iterations, total run times, and objective function value progression from timing outputs.
-Also created plots for the
+Also created plots for the metrics, see
-metrics:
+    - report.md

+For detailed plots, see:
     - assets/num_iterations
     - assets/obj_function_values
     - assets/total_run_times

 Fastest: projected newton seems to consistently perform best.
-Notes: gradient descent seems to converge to a different min than the other methods (see assets/objective_function_value.png)
+Notes: gradient descent seems to converge to a different min than the other methods

 A summary of the metrics can be found at assets/summary.csv